Level 6 Equine Physiotherapy Diploma Programme

 Learners will investigate the range of manual therapies and therapeutic machines, appraising their benefits and mode of use.
 Upon completion of this programme learners will have encountered concepts that encompass all aspects of equine therapy from simple massage techniques to the use of sophisticated machines and equipment, and will be equipped to progress into this emerging field as an educated equine therapeutic practitioner.

 The programme is delivered via blended learning using a combination of printed materials, e-learning, live and pre-recorded online lectures and webinars.
-1000 hours of practical work is undertaken via study weeks, internships at TOCES, occupational experience shadowing practitioners, externships (independent work) and placements at equine welfare centres over the course of the programme.
+1000 hours of practical work is undertaken via study weeks at TOCES, occupational experience shadowing practitioners, externships (independent work) and placements at equine welfare centres over the course of the programme.

 The programme is delivered at Higher Education Levels 4, 5 and 6 (Degree level).